chaunceygardiner/weewx-loopdata/README.md

 1. After a reporting cycle runs, navigate to `<weewx-url>/loopdata/` in your browser to see the default loopdata report.
 (Reports typically run every 5 minutes.)

+## Sample configuration

+Fresh installs add the following `[LoopData]` section to `weewx.conf`.
+The `fields` line is exactly the fields the sample report's instrument panel reads.
+Upgrading installs keep whatever `fields` line is already in `weewx.conf` — to adopt the new panel, replace your `fields` line with this one (appending any fields other pages of yours use).

 ```
 [LoopData]
     [[FileSpec]]